cdhogan/DFT-basics/0_water/2_geometry/README.md

      Total force =     0.001085     Total SCF correction =     0.000086
      Total force =     0.000157     Total SCF correction =     0.000035
 ```

+> [!TIP]
+> Again, always check the _output file_ to confirm the calculation terminated correctly.
+For a geometry optimization, you should see lines like:
+> ```
+>     bfgs converged in  12 scf cycles and  11 bfgs steps
+>     (criteria: energy <  1.0E-04 Ry, force <  1.0E-03 Ry/Bohr)
+>     End of BFGS Geometry Optimization
+> ```

-and more interestingly, you can view the geometry optimization as an animation with xcrysden.
+More interestingly, you can view the geometry optimization as an animation with xcrysden.
 Launch now with the option for PWscf _output_ file:
 ```
 % xcrysden --pwo H2O.relax-symmetric.out
 ```